austinsherron/nvim/README.md

 - [ ] Add more systematic error-handling
 - [ ] Add augroup's to autocmds
 - [ ] Add leap highlight
+- [ ] Spectre in a modal?
+- [ ] Copy file content to clipboard from nvimtree

 ### Fixes